syyunn/DeepWTO/README.md

 Currently the body number and footnote numbers are not corresponding.
 Therefore, One needs to figure out how to parse the footnote or let the network knows about the footnote.

+### Too Insufficient Description of Government Measure Problem in Factual Aspect
+For example, in case of 234, there's no

+### Change of Labelling plan
+From the DS244, changed